SI ATL01110.516 Equitable Life Estate In Home Property

 Example:

-Mary Joiner bought a 3-bedroom home in 1970.
+Joiner bought a 3-bedroom home in 1970.
 Joiner wanted Joiner's friend, June, to have the house when Joiner died, so June was shown as the owner of the property on the deed.
-Both June and Mary state that Mary intended to live in the house until Mary's death and that June wouldn't completely own the property until Mary's death.
-The district office can determine that Mary has a life estate interest in the property.
+Both June and Joiner state that Joiner intended to live in the house until Joiner's death and that June wouldn't completely own the property until Joiner's death.
+The district office can determine that Joiner has a life estate interest in the property.

 C. Development